-- Number of scholarships: 3 scholarships available - one each for India, Malaysia and Thailand
+- Number of scholarships: 2 scholarships available for students from either India, Malaysia or Thailand

 - Value: £10,000